-As strange as it sounds, if I didn’t have to visit the doctor, I don’t think we would have made it to the wonder that is San Jose Del Pacífico, or as we call it, San Jose Del Magnífico.
+As strange as it sounds, if I didn’t have to visit the doctor, I don’t think we would have made it to the wonder that is San Jose Del Pacífico, or as we call it, San José Del Magnífico.
 And maybe it was a good thing I had to return to Oaxaca, as we probably wouldn’t have left!
-I’d also like to point out that I don’t mean to sound in anyway ungrateful as there are plenty of worse places to be “stuck” but let’s just say that I never knew you could suffer from cabin fever while in a city.
+I’d also like to point out that I don’t mean to sound in any way ungrateful as there are plenty of worse places to be “stuck” but let’s just say that I never knew you could suffer from cabin fever while in a city.

 The problem was that we had ticked all the ‘Oaxaca City’ boxes and since we had to stay close to the doctor, I began looking at other potential places to visit outside the city.
 It’s usual for travellers who visit Oaxaca to detour towards the “untouched” coastline.
 We hear it’s astoundingly beautiful.
 I wanted in.

-But the 7 hour bus journey, the unpredictable doctor visits, the travel costs involved and the fact I had to steer clear of swimming meant it wasn’t feasible to just take off to live life by the beach.
+But the 7-hour bus journey, the unpredictable doctor visits, the travel costs involved and the fact I had to steer clear of swimming meant it wasn’t feasible to just take off to live life by the beach.
 Despite what my heart wanted.

-It wasn’t until friend’s recommendation jolted my brain and I had the ultimate light bulb moment.
+It wasn’t until a friend’s recommendation jolted my brain that I had the ultimate light bulb moment.
 Hannah’s echoed words of “town in the clouds”, “the best hot chocolate you will ever taste” and “chilled vibes” tormented me, so I tormented Luke as per usual and before we knew it we were online searching about San José Del Pacífico.
 (THANK YOU HANNAH!)

 Our curiosity grew even hungrier as we found very little information online about how to get there, how much it would cost, and the fact that we couldn’t find any website or links to accommodation.
-Even Booking.com kept quiet and we realised the only thing to do was to pack our bag, head to the local tourist office to find the nearest bus.
+Even Booking.com kept quiet and we realised the only thing to do was to pack our bags, and head to the local tourist office to find the nearest bus.

 Now, when you mention the town’s name you are somewhat judged, although we had no idea at the time.
 We soon discovered San Jose Del Pacífico was “the mushroom capital of Mexico.”
 And we’re not talking the sautéed-with-your-steak kind.
 Don’t fret; you aren’t walking into a scene from Trainspotting here.

-My first and foremost piece of advice before you head for this hidden beauty is to pack a jacket, or prepare to wear layers upon layers of clothes.
+My first and foremost piece of advice before you head for this hidden beauty is to pack a jacket or prepare to wear layers upon layers of clothes.
 The minute the day disappears, it gets cold up there.
 Honestly, be prepared.

 From Oaxaca to San José Del Pacífico